MicrosoftDocs/windows-iot/windows-iot/iot-enterprise/Kiosk-Mode/Kiosk-Mode.md

 Kiosk configurations are based upon either [assigned access](https://docs.microsoft.com/windows/configuration/guidelines-for-assigned-access-app) or [shell launcher](./Shell-Launcher.md).
 There are several kiosk configuration methods that you can choose from, depending on your answers to the following questions.

+> [!TIP]
+>
+> A benefit of using an assigned access kiosk mode is [these policies](https://docs.microsoft.com/windows/configuration/kiosk-policies) are automatically applied to the device to optimize the lock-down experience.

 ## Which type of app will your kiosk run?
 Your kiosk can run a Universal Windows Platform (UWP) app or a Windows desktop application.
 For [digital signage](https://docs.microsoft.com/windows/configuration/setup-digital-signage), select a digital sign player as your kiosk app.
 Check out the [Guidelines for Kiosk Apps](https://docs.microsoft.com/windows/configuration/guidelines-for-assigned-access-app).